Donald Trump’s Abrupt Hair Color Change After Presidential Election Sparks Viral Interest, Mockery Online

-Donald Trump has gone through some major changes since losing the 2020 presidential election, with many taking note of the apparently abrupt shift in his hair color.
+U.S. President Donald Trump has gone through some major changes since losing the 2020 presidential election, with many taking note of the apparently abrupt shift in his hair color.

-The president has mostly remained in the White House since the race was officially called for Joe Biden last weekend, but appeared this week to speak about the government-led effort to develop a coronavirus vaccine.
+The president has mostly remained in the White House since the race was officially called for Joe Biden last weekend, but he appeared this week to speak about the government-led effort to develop a coronavirus vaccine.
 Many took note of the new hair color, with Trump sporting a shade that was noticeably less golden and more gray than in the past.
-As Yahoo Entertainment reported, many took to social media to share their reactions to his new tone.
+As Yahoo Entertainment reported, several people took to social media to share their reactions to his new tone.

 Many cracked jokes at Trump’s expense, using the new look as a chance to twist the knife a bit about his election loss and make other digs about his appearance.